locationtech/geomesa/geomesa-tools/README.md

 the command line.

 ## Configuration
-To begin using the command line tools, first build the full GeoMesa project from the GeoMesa source directory with `mvn package -P assemble`.
+To begin using the command line tools, first build the full GeoMesa project from the GeoMesa source directory with

+    mvn package -P assemble

 You can also make the build process significantly faster by adding `-DskipTests`.
 This will create a file "geomesa-{version}-bin.tar.gz" in the geomesa-assemble/target directory.
 Untar this file with